YovchevIvan/FACT-UVA/README.md

 Go to the official [website](https://nlp.stanford.edu/projects/glove/).
 Download **glove.840B.300d.zip**.
 Place the downloaded **.txt** file in the embeddings folder.

 ### To run debias on word2vec embeddings do:

+By default the script uses the file __GoogleNews-vectors-negative300.bin__ to read from so it does not need to be specified.
+When using a diffrent embeddings file please use the __--i_em__ argument to specify it.
+Additionally, the __--em_limit__ argument can be used to limit the number of words being loaded, by default this is set to 50K words as specified in the original paper.
+If needed the resulting vector files can be saved in **.txt** format using the __o_ext__ argument.
+However, for perfromance reasons the default is set to **.bin**

 ```
-python3 main.py
+python3 main.py --debias_o_em=../embeddings/debiased_word2vec.bin --bias_o_em=../embeddings/bias_word2vec.bin
 ```
-where __--em_limit__ argument can be used to limit the number of words being loaded

 ### To run debias on glove embeddings do: